This Slow Cooker Chicken Curry is easy to make and packed with flavourful spices; a delicious family meal to come home to.

 - Heat the oil in a large pan, add the onion/garlic/ginger puree and cook on medium heat for 8-10 minutes.

 - Add the spices (coriander, cumin, turmeric, paprika, cardamom) and curry powder.
-Mix well and cook for approx thirty seconds to a minute
+Mix well and cook for approx thirty seconds to a minute.
+Transfer to the slow cooker

-- Add the chicken breasts, tomatoes, coconut butter, lentils and capsicum.
+- Add the chicken breasts, tomatoes, coconut butter, lentils, capsicum and cinnamon stick and stock to the slow cooker.
 Using tongs, gently toss ingredients together to ensure evenly coated.

 - Cook on Low for 7-8 hours or High for 4 hours.